covia-ai/covia/docs/white-paper.md

 1. **Metadata Verification**: The metadata associated with each output asset contains detailed information about the orchestration execution graph and the inputs utilised.
 By examining this metadata, parties can trace back the operations and data sources involved in producing the output.

 2. **Execution Graph Analysis**: The orchestration execution graph provides a comprehensive map of the operations performed during the AI process.
 This includes the sequence of steps, the specific algorithms or models applied, and any intermediate data transformations.
-By analyzing this graph, parties can verify the procedural integrity of the orchestration.
+By analysing this graph, parties can verify the procedural integrity of the orchestration.

 3. **Input Correlation**: The metadata records the inputs used in the orchestration process.
 By comparing these recorded inputs with the actual data used, parties can ensure the correctness of the data flow.
 This step is crucial for confirming that the outputs are based on accurate and intended inputs.